coldhanabi/coronary-artery-segmentation/README.md

 # coronary-artery-segmentation
-# the package of ulits is some tools of our work
+# the package of utils is some tools of our work
-# the package of nets contains our network
+# the main codes are shown in the project